 On April 5, 2022 the Heartland Council sponsored a Life Member Luncheon for all the retirees of the Omaha Works.
 There was also a food drive in connection with the luncheon.
 The food that was collected was donated to the Salvation Army when the luncheon was over.
 Sandy helped Mary load the second cart full of food staples from the Life Member Luncheon.
 If you wish to view photos from the LML you may click on this link https://heartlandpioneers.com/2022/04/11/omaha-works-pioneers-life-member-luncheon-5-apr-2022/

 Dear Scholarship Winners

 Congratulations!
-It is my pleasure to report that you have been selected to receive an scholarship award.
+It is my pleasure to report that you have been selected to receive a scholarship and educational expense award billed by your registrar.
 Your academic achievement and service to others are outstanding.

-Please submit a copy of your tuition bill with payment information by September 1, 2021 to firstname.lastname@example.org This bill must identify the institution and its address.
-Be sure that the tuition bill includes your name and student number.
-This information should be received by September 1, 2021.
+Please submit a copy of your tuition and other educational expenses billed expenses billed by the registrar with payment information by September 30, 2022, to firstname.lastname@example.org This bill must identify the institution and its mailing registrar’s address.
+Be sure that the bill includes your name and student number.
+This information should be received by us by September 30, 2022.

-Since the award is to be applied toward tuition only, the check will be made out and mailed to the school or institution which you will attend as soon as the necessary information is received.
+Since the award is to be applied toward tuition and educational expenses, the check will be made out and mailed to the school or institution which you will attend as soon as the necessary information is received.

-I look forward to hearing from you regarding your tuition information.
-I wish you success in your educational pursuits and best wishes in your future endeavors.
+We look forward to hearing from you regarding your tuition information.
+We wish you success in your educational pursuits and best wishes in your future endeavors.